-Measures your pupils’ knowledge, understanding and application of the core subjects:
+Measures your students’ knowledge, understanding and application of the core subjects:

 It’s statistically robust.
-The PT Series was standardised against a UK sample of over 100,000 pupils, with benchmarks verified every year based on analysis from half a million pupils.
+The PT Series was standardised against a UK sample of over 100,000 students, with benchmarks verified every year based on analysis of half a million students.

-The PT Series is a once-a-year progress measure, used at the end of the academic year.
-It can also be used twice a year to support individual interventions and curriculum planning and to measure cohort progress.
+The PT Series can be used twice a year to support individual interventions and curriculum planning and to measure cohort progress.

-It supports school improvement initiatives by showing the relative performance of your pupils compared to national benchmarks.
+It supports school improvement initiatives by showing the relative performance of your students compared to national benchmarks.
 Testing year-on-year enables you to track individual and group progress.
-Transition tests provide an accurate profile of your pupils and sets a baseline from which to monitor progress.
+Transition tests provide an accurate profile of your students and set a baseline from which to monitor progress.

-Over half a million pupils take the PT Series each year.
-Because the data is robust, it supports feedback and planning discussions with senior leaders, pupils and parents.
+Over half a million students take the PT Series each year.
+As the data is robust, it supports feedback and planning discussions with senior leaders, students and parents.

 Meeting the needs of individual children - rely on robust and trustworthy assessments to track their progress

 “The concern was how we would know if the students were making the same amount of progress as their peers nationally – but we later found that GL Assessment would fill this gap for us.”

 A thriving middle school with a diverse pupil intake, St Bede's Catholic Middle School (Academy) has chosen our Complete Digital Solution (CDS) to evidence the exceptional progress their pupils make.